Fall Festivals in Colorado

 GREAT AMERICAN BEER FESTIVAL® AND DENVER BEER FEST

 WHERE: Colorado Convention Center and various locations throughout the city

 For beer aficionados, there’s no bigger event all year.
 More than 60,000 beer enthusiasts from around the world come to attend the legendary Great American Beer Festival (GABF)®.
 The GABF® is a gargantuan event, covering 188,000 square feet of the Colorado Convention Center.
 GABF® is all about sampling.
 Visitors enjoy one-ounce beer samples from the festival’s 750 breweries, which come from all over the country, giving beer lovers a walking tour of the nation’s beer-blessed landscape.
 The brewers themselves staff many of the booths.
 If you love beer, don’t miss this event.
-Tying in nicely with GABF® is Denver Beer Fest, a citywide celebration of all things beer in The Mile High City.
-Events include beer bike nights, midnight beer breakfasts, beer-paired dinners, brewery tours, brewer competitions, meet-the-brewer nights, tap takeovers, beer quizzes and even a beer street party with bands, brews and food trucks.
+Dozens of beer fests happen throughout the year.
+Events include things like beer bike nights, midnight beer breakfasts, beer-paired dinners, brewery tours, brewer competitions, meet-the-brewer nights, tap takeovers, beer quizzes and even a beer street party with bands, brews

 WHEN: Weekends Throughout October

 Things get spooky around this time of year — especially during Fright Fest at Denver’s famed downtown theme park, Elitch Gardens Theme & Water Park.
 This enormous fun zone transforms from theme park to “scream” park all month long during Fright Fest.
 Daytime is a trick-and-treat trail for little ones, and nighttime is all about haunted houses and ghoulish surprises.